Two hands holding a small vial or bottle, with one hand having visible tattoos, in a cozy indoor setting.

 What Commitment Looks Like

-Clinical herbalism is a process, not a single appointment.
+Clinical herbalism is a journey, not a single appointment.

 A typical course of care involves: